 Getting Started With Update Manager

-First things first, log into the vCenter Server Appliance (also known as VCSA).
+The first step to getting started with VMware Update Manager 6.5 is to log into the vCenter Server Appliance (also known as the VCSA).
 There are a number of ways to get to Update Manager (also known as vSphere Update Manager or just VUM), for example, you can click the Home button and select Update Manager from the drop down menu.
 Then, click on the your update manager server, which will be the same as your vCenter.

 How to Upload an ESXi Image